tcl002/CSE151AProject/README.md

 ## Introduction

-In this study, we will leverage the dataset titled, “Predict students dropout and academic” from UC Irvine’s Machine Learning Repository, uploaded on December 12th, 2021.
+In this study, we will leverage the dataset titled, “Predict Students' Dropout and Academic Success” from UC Irvine’s Machine Learning Repository, uploaded on December 12th, 2021.
 Our objective is to employ supervised learning, specifically utilizing a logistic regression model, a deep neural network, and a support vector machine, to predict the dropout rates of students in higher education.
 The dataset has 36 potential features, which cover historical information such as age, gender, nationality, etc. Our approach involves training a model to predict the target variable (ie. dropout) based on these student profiles.

 We chose this dataset because as college students we are interested in being able to predict other students' trajectories in higher education.
 Specifically, we are interested in predicting whether a student will graduate based on their profile information.
 We find it cool to consider what variables have predictive power in determining whether a student will succeed in academics.
 Knowing whether grades, family background, financial background, or other factors affect a student's chance of graduating would allow us to reflect on our circumstances and those of our peers.
 Additionally, this model is important because it could be utilized by higher education institutions to predict which students are likely to drop out and possibly intervene beforehand to get them the support they need to graduate.
 This is especially important given that national college dropout rates are at 40% and on the rise (![source](https://research.com/universities-colleges/college-dropout-rates#2)).
 Our model could potentially become a source of information that allows universities to focus their resources on those who need them most.